intelwolf/p1monitor/README.md

 ## Start the container
 Best way to start the container is using the included docker-compose file.
 That way your instance will also automatically start again after a host reboot
-I run the container using the following run command:
+Run the container using the following run command:

     docker-compose up -d